Who Should Get the Shingles Vaccine?

 Will Medicare or my Health Insurance Pay for the Shingles Vaccine?

-While details are still coming in, the shingles vaccine is anticipated for coverage (reimbursement) under Medicare Part D program, but check ahead to make sure.
-Also, check with your health insurance provider to see if they reimburse for the shingles vaccine.
-Some will pay for it after 50, and others at age 60.
+Medicare Part D covers the cost of the shingles vaccine.
+Check with your private health insurance provider to see if it offers reimbursement for the cost of the vaccine.
+Some will pay for it after age 50, and others at age 60.